Having a foreign driving licence registered, exchanged or converted

 How to proceed

-Driving licences issued by other EEA Member States are recognised in Luxembourg when the holder moves there (principle of mutual recognition between Member States).
-Holders can, at any time, exchange such a licence for a Luxembourg driving licence or have it registered.
+Driving licences issued by other EEA Member States are recognised in Luxembourg when you move there (principle of mutual recognition between Member States).
+You can, at any time, exchange such a licence for a Luxembourg driving licence or have it registered.

 Registration and exchange are optional except for under certain circumstances, where exchange is mandatory.